 History of Asbestos Use in the Coast Guard

-Because asbestos is so versatile, it was used in almost all Coast Guard vehicles, weapons systems, and infrastructure.
+Because asbestos is so versatile, it was used in almost all Coast Guard ships, weapons systems, and infrastructure.
 In fact, each branch of the U.S. Armed Forces used asbestos extensively.

-On Coast Guard bases and vehicles, asbestos was commonly found in:
+On Coast Guard bases and ships, asbestos was commonly found in: